Sam A. Gafford, age 56 of Warren, dearly loved husband, brother and friend, passed away on July 20th after a short illness.

 Burial will be private and a memorial service will be held in October.
 In Lieu of flowers, please send donations to the Warren Rescue Squad, 34 Miller St, Warren, RI 02885 and the Swansea Free Public Library, 69 Main St., Swansea, MA.
 02777

-To plant a tree in memory of Mr. Sam A. Gafford, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Mr. Sam A. Gafford, please visit our tribute store.